Atlanta Hawks: 1954–1965: St. Louis and The Bob Pettit era

-1965–1975: Relocation to Atlanta
+1965–1976: Move to Atlanta

 Despite the success, Kerner became weary of the Hawks' longtime home, Kiel Auditorium.
 The 33-year-old arena seated only 10,000 and was starting to show its age.
 The Hawks occasionally played at the larger St. Louis Arena, mostly against popular opponents, but Kerner was not willing to move the team there full-time because it had not been well-maintained since the 1940s.
-Even though it was being heavily renovated to accommodate the arrival of the NHL's Blues in 1967, Kerner was still not willing to move to the St. Louis Arena.
-He wanted a new arena to increase revenue.
+Even though it was being heavily renovated to accommodate the arrival of the National Hockey League's (NHL) St. Louis Blues in 1967, Kerner was still not willing to move to the St. Louis Arena, because he wanted a new arena to increase revenue.
 However, Kerner was rebuffed by the city on several occasions.
 In early 1967, Kerner briefly put the Hawks up for sale.
 One of the bidders was a New Orleans group led by future talk show host Morton Downey Jr., but the deal collapsed and Kerner temporarily took his team off the market.